top of page

 Thomson Marsh

 Thomson Marsh is a public park found in the Mission area of Kelowna.
-Sitting right next to a creek, it is a great spot for both people and wildlife to spend their day.
+With a creek running through the park, it is a great spot for both people and wildlife to spend their day.

 For the past couple of years we have collaborated with the City of Kelowna to enhance the park by creating a denser riparian strip that will provide better habitat and food for many of the parks residents.